Pakistan Post

 Pakistan Post (پاکستان پوسٹ) is a state enterprise which functions as Pakistan's primary and largest postal operator.
 49,502 employees through a vehicle fleet of 5,000 operate traditional "to the door" service from more than 13,419 post offices across the country, servicing over 50 million people.
 Pakistan Post operates under the autonomous "Postal Services Management Board" to deliver a full range of delivery, logistics and fulfillment services to customers.

 In addition to its traditional role, Pakistan Post also offers services such as Postal Life Insurance and Pakistan Post Savings Bank.
 It also operates services on behalf of the federal and provincial governments, by acting as a collection point for tax and utility bills.

 Digital Franchise Post Offices (DFPOs)

-DFPOs are relatively a newer concept in Pakistan.
+DFPOs are a relatively newer concept in Pakistan.
 Individual entrepreneurs are issued IDs by the Master Franchiser (Pakistan Post Foundation).
 They set up a franchise post office in their own location with their own investment.
-Until April 27, 2022 PPF has issued IDS to 3773 franchisees while 832 DFPOs have become functional.
+Until 27 April 2022 PPF has issued IDS to 3773 franchisees while 832 DFPOs have become functional.